ajeetsinghaj/guide/.github/PULL_REQUEST_TEMPLATE.md

 5. Any new folder you create in "src/pages" must have an index.md.

-6. All articles must have the following as the first three lines in the file:
+6. All the articles must have the following as the first three lines in the file:

 ---
-title: Article title goes here

 ---
 -->